jkzorz/Metagenomes_Illumina/nanopore.md

  metabat -i metaspades_hybrid_assembly2/contigs.fasta -a hybrid_long_map_depth.txt -o metabat_hybrid_long_depth/bin_test4 -v
 ```

 Generating a depth file by mapping long reads to the hybrid assembly produced only 19 bins, and only 2 with completeness >70% and contamination <5%.
 The best bin was from Caldisericota.
+64% of contigs binned

 **Short read mapping to hybrid assembly**